LoopKit/loopdocs/docs/faqs/update-faqs.md

 Changing phones is a little different than just [updating](../build/updating.md).

-!!! abstract "New Phone Checklist"

-    * When you change phones, Apple will force you to the latest iOS version
+* When you change phones, *Apple* will force you to the latest iOS version for your new phone
+* Update your old phone to the latest iOS the hardware supports - this simplifies the automatic transfer process *Apple* provides to move all your data and apps from your old phone to your new phone

+!!! abstract "New Phone Checklist for *Mac-Xcode Build*"
+    * Make sure your Mac and Xcode versions are compatible with that iOS version
+    * If your old phone cannot support the latest iOS version, then build Loop to a simulator that matches the expected iOS for your new phone
+    * If your Mac will not support the correct version of Xcode needed by your new phone, consider using [Browser Build](../gh-actions/gh-overview.md)

+!!! abstract "New Phone Checklist for *Browser Build*"
+    * The Loop app will install from TestFlight onto the most recent iOS
-    * Make sure you can build to that iOS version before trying to transfer Loop to the new phone
+    * If a new version of Loop is available, updating before transfer to a new phone is preferred but not required

+!!! abstract "Transfer to the New Phone"
     * You can use the old phone as your looping phone until you get the new one ready
         * When turning the old phone in for a rebate, you typically have a week or two before you have to turn it in
         * When you transfer information from your old phone to your new phone, all the Loop settings files get copied to the new device including information about the pod (if one is running)
-        * You then need to build Loop on the new phone and it remembers those settings
+        * Install Loop on the new phone (all your settings should be there)
+            * Install via *Mac-Xcode Build* or from *TestFlight* for *Browser Build*
         * It's a good idea to do this at pod change time, just in case, and to record (or screenshot) all your settings
-    * Once the transfer is completed check [all your settings and all your permissions](../operation/overview.md) on the new phone
+    * Once the transfer is completed check [all your settings and all your permissions](../loop-3/settings.md) on the new phone

-You can find the instructions written up in this [article](https://www.loopandlearn.org/new-device).
+You can find more detailed instruction in [Loop and Learn: New Phone](https://www.loopandlearn.org/new-device).
+That article includes Dexcom instructions for the new phone.

 ## How long does it take?